-Cambridge exam board

-Mandarin Chinese Course code: 0547

-Chinese as a Second Language Course code: 0523

-First Language Chinese Course code: 0509
+Cambridge exam board Mandarin Chinese Course code: 0547 Chinese as a Second Language Course code: 0523 First Language Chinese Course code: 0509

-Mandarin Chinese is one of the core courses in the secondary school at BSB Shunyi.
 As the Chinese economy continues to grow, there are likely to be more people eager to learn Mandarin and more demand in the job market for people who can speak Mandarin Chinese.
 Under such circumstances, mastering this less commonly taught foreign language offers our students an opportunity to broaden the paths of their future education and career.